Dark Angel: Vampire Apocalypse: Development and release

 Metro3D intended the Dreamcast version of Dark Angel: Vampire Apocalypse to utilize the console's VMU peripheral to build up the protagonist's skills and abilities or trade items with other players.
 Though similar to its Dreamcast counterpart, the PS2 edition was to feature graphical enhancements, making "extensive use of the PS2 alpha processor... with some scene lighting with four-point light sources".
 As Jordan explained to GameSpot, "We also do a lot of real-time simulation to generate real-time amorphous fog, exploding/bouncing character parts, and particle effects.
 Plus, we can throw more monsters at you on the PlayStation 2."
 Jordan further emphasized to IGN the PS2's graphical ability for real-point light sources, rendering semi-transparent particles, and displaying large numbers of polygons.
 "It's great for forcing us to learn assembly language really well.
 That is also the most difficult aspect," Jordan summarized.
 "To struggle and get good results is what makes developing for the PS2 worthwhile."
 A random mathematical system is employed to determine levels, weapons, and enemies.
 For example, some enemies may be more agile than others or have special abilities and resistances.

 The game's release was delayed to early 2000, late 2000, and eventually early 2001.
 A Japanese release was planned.
 On March 20, 2001, Metro3D officially announced its decision to cancel the Dreamcast version due to waning support of the console and high development costs for third-party companies.
 Dark Angel: Vampire Apocalypse was officially released for the PS2 in North America on July 8, 2001.
 Metro3D had told GameSpot its plans to release a first-person shooter set in the Dark Angel universe for the PS2.
 Although games including "Dark Angel II" and "Dark Angel: Anna's Quest" were listed in development on the company's website, no other titles bearing the Dark Angel moniker were ever released.

 Dark Angel: Vampire Apocalypse was also released for the Korean market, published by Digital Plans in 2002.
 It is not a US-exclusive.

 Reception

 Dark Angel: Vampire Apocalypse received "mixed" reviews according to the review aggregation website Metacritic.
 Chester "Chet" Barber of NextGen called it "an epic game with shallow gameplay."
+Atomic Dawg of GamePro said, "To call this flawed but fun game an RPG is to stretch the definition.
+Just the same Angel's crafty A.I. orchestrates a pretty mean horror show."